ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 ### More About Me!

+Before Rain, I was a machine learning researcher at [SK hynix](http://www.skhynix.com/).
+I worked at the intersection of hardware, software, and CMOS image sensors (CIS), focusing on the efficient execution of cutting-edge computer vision workloads.
+Later, at SK hynix, I worked on the implementation of novel algorithms in computational solid-state drives (SSD).

 I got my Ph.D. in computer science from the Georgia Institute of Technology in 2021.
 I had the pleasure to work with Professor [Hyesoon Kim](https://www.cc.gatech.edu/~hyesoon/) at [HPArch](http://hparch.gatech.edu) lab.
-My area of research falls within computer architecture but I usually outreach to new areas.
-Specifically, I worked on processing in/near memory, edge devices, robotics, and deep learning.
-My [thesis](http://hdl.handle.net/1853/64765) focused on enabling edge and IoT devices (i.e., resource-constrained devices, robots, drones) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.
+My area of research falls within computer architecture, but I usually reach out to new areas.
+Specifically, I worked on processing in and near memory, edge devices, robotics, and deep learning.
+My [thesis](http://hdl.handle.net/1853/64765) focused on enabling edge and IoT devices (i.e., resource-constrained devices, robots, and drones) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.

-I received my bachelor's degree from the Sharif University of Technology in electrical engineering, and my master's degree from Georgia Tech in computer science.
-I spend most of my time in high school on astronomy, and ended up with couple of medals in national and international olympiads (two silvers and one gold).
-From astronomy to electronics and then computer science is a long road, but that is a story for another day.
+I received my bachelor's degree from the Sharif University of Technology in electrical engineering and my master's degree from Georgia Tech in computer science.
+I spent most of my time in high school on astronomy and ended up with a couple of medals in national and international olympiads (two silvers and one gold).
+From astronomy to electronics and then to computer science is a long road, but that is a story for another day.

-I support Linux, open-source software, free Internet, and right to repair.
+I support Linux, open-source software, free internet, and the right to repair.
 I play all kinds of board and video games (mostly grand strategy games).
 I maintain my own car.
 I crave to play post-rock someday.
 I enjoy spending my time in nature.
 I play squash, tennis, ping pong, soccer, do rock climbing (bouldering specifically), cycling, skiing, and backpacking.

 <!-- ## News